Travel Planning

 Festivals and National Holidays

-• Easter: One of the most significant celebrations in Greece, usually in April, is marked with unique customs, processions, and traditional food.
+One of the most significant celebrations in Greece, marked with unique customs, processions, and traditional food.
+Experience the authentic Greek Orthodox Easter traditions.

-• Ohi Day: On October 28th, commemorating Greece’s refusal to surrender to the Axis powers in WWII, with military and student parades.
+Commemorating Greece's refusal to surrender to the Axis powers in WWII, celebrated with military and student parades throughout the country.

 Traveling during these times allows you to enjoy pleasant weather, fewer crowds, and the opportunity to partake in Greek cultural and historical events.
 However, keep in mind that the weather in spring and autumn can be unpredictable, and some tourist services on the islands may be limited outside of the peak season.